mhmattih/rock-paper-scissors/README.md

 Game specs
-- Best of 9 rounds.
-Five wins to victory!
+- Five wins to victory!
 - How game works
     - Landing page with a button to start the game
     - When start game button is pressed user is forwarded to a match page